The climate elephants in the room

 Having committed to assisting developing economies as they confront climate change, the World Bank finds itself limited by the country-based model underlying its financing operations.
 It is earnestly weighing its options and considering how it could coordinate climate-related financing across borders.
 But while such efforts are well meaning and consistent with the spirit of multilateralism, they inevitably will delay concrete action.
 World Bank financing would have to be completely restructured, and coordinating action across multiple countries that have limited financial resources and often conflicting interests seems an impossible task.
 For example, while some developing economies are rich in fossil fuels, others are starved for energy sources.

 Given these limitations, pragmatism dictates focusing on the biggest polluters.
 Global carbon dioxide emissions are concentrated among only a handful of countries and regions.
-China, the US, the European Union, Japan, and Russia collectively account for 63 per cent of the total, and none of these top polluters is a low-income country anymore.
-China, the poorest of the group, represents around 30 per cent of all emissions, making it by far the world’s largest current polluter in absolute terms.
+China, the US, the European Union, Japan, and Russia collectively account for 63% of the total, and none of these top polluters is a low-income country anymore.
+China, the poorest of the group, represents around 30% of all emissions, making it by far the world’s largest current polluter in absolute terms.
 But its government is taking steps to accelerate the transition to green energy – a winning strategy, given the country’s abundance of rare earth metals.

-India, the third-largest emitter, currently accounts for approximately 7 per cent of global CO2 emissions, and its size and growth trajectory imply that it could easily surpass China as the leading polluter, barring stronger climate policies.
-In fact, when it comes to helping developing countries decarbonise, considerable progress could be made simply by targeting India alone.
+India, the third-largest emitter, currently accounts for approximately 7% of global CO2 emissions, and its size and growth trajectory imply that it could easily surpass China as the leading polluter, barring stronger climate policies.
+In fact, when it comes to helping developing countries decarbonize, considerable progress could be made simply by targeting India alone.
 The big advantage of this strategy is that it would avoid the paralysis associated with attempts to adopt a multilateral approach in an increasingly fragmented world.

 Of course, India is not low-hanging fruit.
 It is rich in coal and has little incentive (beyond the health of its citizens) to hasten the transition to green energy.
 In focusing on India, we would need to employ the carrot, not the stick.